xvik/gradle-animalsniffer-plugin/README.md

 #### Signatures

-AnimalSniffer requires signature file to check against.
-To define signature (or multiple signatures) use `signature` configuration.
+AnimalSniffer requires a signature file to check against.
+To define a signature (or multiple signatures) use the `signature` configuration.

-Check java version compatibility:
+To check Java version compatibility:

 ```groovy
 repositories { mavenCentral() }